LANL-Seismoacoustics/infraGA/doc/source/advanced.rst

 The verbose option is fairly useful when the user is unsure of what eigenrays are expected or the method is not identify an expected eigenray.
 Several other parameters have unique functionality in eigenray searches:

-  Reflection count: the parameters :code:`--bnc-min` :code:`--bnc-max`, and :code:`--bounces` allow the user to define the range possible ground reflections to consider or a single number of reflections.
+  *Reflection count*: the parameters :code:`--bnc-min` :code:`--bnc-max`, and :code:`--bounces` allow the user to define the range possible ground reflections to consider or a single number of reflections.
 For tropospheric paths at notable distance, it might be useful to start the eigenray search at a larger number of reflections and separate search runs are useful for identifying middle- and upper atmospheric returns that might have just a few reflections and tropospheric paths that might require more (e.g., stratospheric returns with 1 or 2 reflections and tropospheric paths with 10 - 15 reflections).

-  Search parameters: the initial search for eigenrays uses an adustable inclination step that can be controlled using :code:`--incl-step-min` and :code:`--incl-step-max` (defaults 0.001 and 0.1 degrees).
+  *Search parameters*: the initial search for eigenrays uses an adustable inclination step that can be controlled using :code:`--incl-step-min` and :code:`--incl-step-max` (defaults 0.001 and 0.1 degrees).
 Once an estimated eigenray is identified, the azimuth deviation due to cross winds is checked against the :code:`--az-dev-lim` value to ensure the LM search will be well posed and stable  (defaults to 2 degrees).

-  LM parameters: the Levenberg-Marquardt algorithm uses a damping coefficient to stabilize the search which can be modified using :code:`--damping`.
+  *LM parameters*: the Levenberg-Marquardt algorithm uses a damping coefficient to stabilize the search which can be modified using :code:`--damping` (:math:`\lambda` in the discussion of :ref:`physics`).
 A tolerance for accepting an eigenray can be accessed through :code:`--tolerance`, which has a default value of 0.1 km (smaller than the typical infrasonic array aperture).

-Eigenray results can be visualized using :code:`infraga plot eigenray --atmo-file ToyAtmo.met` and show the along-azimuth effective sound speed profile for reference, all identified eigenray paths, and some Characteristic (default is launch inclination vs. travel time).
-As seen below, the color of the ray path corresponds to the arrival Characteristics so the individual paths can be compared.
-In this case, a direct thermospheric path (blue) is identified with later arrival time than the pair of single-reflection stratospheric arrivals.
+Eigenray results can be visualized using :code:`infraga plot eigenray --atmo-file ToyAtmo.met` and show the along-azimuth effective sound speed profile for reference, all identified eigenray paths, and some characteristic (default is launch inclination vs. travel time).
+As seen below, the color of the ray path corresponds to the arrival characteristics so the individual paths can be compared.
+In this case, a direct thermospheric path (blue) is identified with later arrival time than the pair of single-reflection stratospheric arrivals (orange, green).

   .. image:: _static/_images/eigenray1.png
       :width: 1200px
       :align: center

 The :code:`--y-axis-option` parameter included in the azimuthal visualizations is available in this method as well.
-Running the above visualization and adding :code:`--y-axis-option amplitude` produces the below result so one can see how the largest amplitude amplitude is the shallower angle stratospheric arrival (often termed the 'slow stratospheric phase').
+Running the above visualization and adding :code:`--y-axis-option amplitude` produces the below result so one can see how the largest amplitude amplitude is the shallower angle stratospheric arrival (often termed the 'slow stratospheric phase' per Waxler et al. (2015)).
 The earlier, steeper inclination angle stratospheric phase (often termed the 'fast stratospheric phase') is markedly lower amplitude, and the thermospheric phase arriving later is even more attenuated due to combination of geometric and thermo-viscous losses.

   .. image:: _static/_images/eigenray2.png
       :width: 1200px